Updated on 11/30/2020

 Most therapists will not tell you what to do.
 They’re not like sports coaches for your life.
 They don’t sit on the sidelines and shout instructions.

-Therapists work with clients to give them the skills to live better lives and make good decisions.
-They are supposed to empower you, not make you dependent on them.
+Therapists work with clients to give them the necessary skills to live better lives and make positive decisions to prevent relapse.
+Working with a therapist is supposed to empower you to cope with your issues yourself, rather than make you dependent on them for support.

 Misconception: A Therapist Can Read Minds